| To understand this page you need basic understanding of the

 threaded apartments provided by the COM library.
 This means that

+everything will run in free threaded apartments.
 Now remember that the script languages behave a bit strange -

 in general they are not able to process correctly calls to them